 3) Financial – participants must be eligible for Washington Medicaid, which considers income, assets, and asset transfers.
 The current 2018 gross income limit is $2,250 per month, and the asset limit for a single applicant is $2,000.
 Married individuals and persons with finances over these limits should consider finding Medicaid planning assistance as they may still be eligible but just require financial expertise to help them allocate their resources appropriately.
 Read more.

 The objective of the New Freedom Program is to enable program participants to spend their care dollars as they best see fit.
 That said, the development of a care plan is a collaborative effort between the program participant and their Case Manager.
 It can include the following types of expenses:

 1) Personal Assistance Services – help with Activities of Daily Living, such as bathing, grooming, mobility, and eating and the Instrumental Activities of Daily Living, such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
 ADL assistance can be received either in one’s home or in an adult day health facility.

 2) Goods and Supplies – to increase the elder’s independence.
 Examples include home delivered meals, assistive technology / durable medical equipment, personal emergency response services, remote monitoring equipment and adaptive lighting.

 3) Home and Vehicle Modifications – alterations to one’s home or car to accommodate for a disability, such as the addition of wheelchair ramps and lifts or grab bars.

+One can learn more about the New Freedom Medicaid Waiver program here.
 Also, families may contact their local Area Agency on Aging for further direction on the application process and to help address questions about the program.
 Waiting lists may exist for services and the application process can take between 30 and 60 days.